Kerry Shearer Art

 My rebellious streak arises whenever I’m contemplating a new painting.
 All those years of being told to consider the disappearing lines of the horizon and to “keep things in proportion”, fly out of the nearest window in order for me to have a real conversation with each piece of work.

-Its how I’ve found my own unique style, my artistic voice.
+It’s how I’ve found my own unique style, my artistic voice.

-Though the painting process is a sophisticated one, my images are idealised places rather than realistic accurate representations, intended to bring a smile and connect with our ‘Inner Child’.
+The painting process is a sophisticated one and my images are idealised places rather than realistic accurate representations.

-They have to be relatable to the place I’m painting in order for the viewer to see a recognisable depiction of that place, so they in turn can have their own dialogue with it.
+I intended them to bring a smile and connect with our ‘Inner Child’.
+Pieces have to be relatable to the place I’m painting in order for the viewer to see a recognisable depiction of that place, so they in turn can have their own dialogue with it.

 My travels have taken me as far as living in China for a number of years and this was when I began forging the artist path I’m on today.